Home

 If your income and assets are low enough that you qualify for Medicaid then you may be set.
 Medicaid is paid for by both federal and state governments and therefore qualification standards as well as benefits paid differ from state to state.
 The purpose of Medicaid is to help lower income individuals, as well as many people who are disabled, pay any health care costs that they cannot afford.

 Medicaid works pretty cohesively with the Medicare program, and for those who happen to be enrolled in both programs, nearly all of their health care costs are normally, ultimately, covered.
 You may be surprised to find out that you don't have to necessarily be destitute to qualify for medicaid.
-In fact, I recently read a truly great book about how to qualify for medicaid.
+In fact, I recently read a truly great book about Medicaid Secrets.

 However, those "unfortunate" enough not to qualify for Medicaid, may need to purchase some sort of supplemental health care coverage (sometimes called a "Medi-gap" insurance policy) to cover the costs (gaps) that Medicare does not cover.